Snakerser/libraryapp-spring-V2/README.md

 # libraryapp-springV2
 Updated library app

-Now instead of JBDStemplate, Hibernate and Spring Date JPA are used to work with the database.
+Now instead of JBDStemplate, Hibernate and Spring Data JPA are used to work with the database.

 Added new features, such as:
 - Pagination for books;